 While not comprising a significant percentage of the Polish auto market overall, the United States does export a significant number of used and new vehicles to the country every year.
 In fact, Polish auto buyers have a strong preference for vehicles imported from the United States, particularly because they come at a much lower price point than those made in country or imported from elsewhere in the European Union.

 All told, older vehicles significantly outnumber newer vehicles in the country.
 According to statistics provided by the U.S. Department of Commerce and the International Trade Commission, roughly 20% of Polish vehicles are between six and 11 years old.
 But, that’s just the start.
-Vehicles between 12 and 15 years old comprise over 23% overall, and vehicles that are between 16 and 25 years old comprise over 30%.
-Needless to say, this is welcome news for someone looking to import used and salvage U.S. vehicles from the United States into Poland, as there’s certainly a demand and a standard.
+Vehicles between 12 and 15 years old comprise over 23% overall.
+Vehicles that are between 16 and 25 years old comprise over 30%.
+This is welcome news for someone importing used and salvage U.S. vehicles from the United States.
+As there’s certainly a demand and a standard.

 Potential Problems in the Polish Used Car Market

-If you’re looking to break into the Polish used car market by importing used vehicles from the United States, be sure to pay close attention to political developments over the next few years.
-Poland is to be part of the Transatlantic Trade and Investment Partnership, referred to as TTIP.
-While this is absolutely distinct from the Trans-Pacific Partnership (known as TPP), the two are often woven together in American politics.
+If you’re looking to break into the Polish used car market by importing used vehicles from the United States.
+Pay close attention to political developments over the next few years.
+Poland is to be part of the Transatlantic Trade and Investment Partnership, TTIP.
+This differs from the Trans-Pacific Partnership, TPP.
+But both are usually together in American politics.

-Because of their interrelatedness and prevailing anti-trade sentiment in the United States, a failure to ratify the TPP (which has become a political hot button) might also lead to a failure to ratify the TTIP.
+Because of their interrelatedness and prevailing anti-trade sentiment in the United States.
+A failure to ratify the TPP (which has become a political hot button) might be a failure to ratify the TTIP.
 If this happens, one can expect an adverse effect on the import market for U.S. used vehicles in Poland.
 This is, of course, not to say that this will necessarily happen; it is, though, something of which to be mindful.

 The Most Popular Used Vehicles in Poland

 In Poland, there’s a strong preference for smaller vehicles.
-In fact, a significant portion of the Polish vehicle fleet overall is comprised of cars with engines that are 2000 cc or smaller.
+A significant portion of the Polish vehicle fleet overall is are cars with engines that are 2000 cc or smaller.
 In addition, there’s also a strong demand for vehicles with diesel engines.
 Again according to statistics provided by the U.S. Chamber of Commerce and the International Trade Association, roughly 4.11 million vehicles in the country used diesel as of 2011.
 All of that said, there is some movement toward converting cars from diesel to LPG.

-Skoda and Opel (a General Motors brand) are firmly entrenched as the most popular makes in the country.
+Skoda and Opel (a General Motors brand) are firmly the most popular makes in the country.
 However, there is also interest in fuel-efficient and smaller Japanese cars, like those produced by Toyota and Nissan.
 As far as American makes are concerned, Ford has been increasing in popularity of late.
 For example, the Ford Focus has quickly been climbing the charts in terms of popularity, as has the Ford Mondeo.
-In the luxury category, Mercedes-Benz and BMW are the leading brands, and demand for vehicles from both of these makes have been rising sharply in recent years.
+In the luxury category, Mercedes-Benz and BMW are the leading brands.
+The demand for vehicles from both of these makes has been rising sharply in recent years.